-An introductory course in research, composition, organization, and delivery of informative and persuasive speeches for various purposes and occasions.
-Includes strategies for reducing speaker apprehension.
+Students apply the research, composition, organization, and delivery of informative and persuasive speeches for various purposes and occasions.
+Topics may include strategies for reducing speaker apprehension and audience analysis.

 Prerequisite: Non-Majors only.

-Theory and research in one-to-one communication in relationships.
-Topics include perception, listening, conflict management, and the development and maintenance of relationships.
+Students examine theory and research in one-to-one communication in relationships.
+Topics may include perception, listening, conflict management, and the development and maintenance of relationships.

 COMS 3350.
 Communication and Pop Culture.
 3 Hours.

-Students will identify messages and meanings contained in popular culture, and will examine how messages from music, television, films, celebrities, and advertising reflect and create social norms.
+Students identify messages and meanings contained in popular culture, and examine how messages from music, television, films, celebrities, and advertising reflect and create social norms.

 COMS 3360.
 Interpreting Visual Images.
 3 Hours.

-This course will examine messages found in visual communication.
-Students will learn how to analyze visual messages using theoretical constructs.
-The course will increase students' awareness of visual messages and the persuasive impact of those messages.
-Credits 3.
+Students examine messages found in visual communication and analyze visual messages using theoretical constructs.
+Topics may include the persuasive impact of those visual messages.

 COMS 3365.
 Humor in Communication.
 3 Hours.

-This course examines how humor functions across a variety of contexts, including interpersonal, organizational, public, and political.
-It is based on theory, research, and practical application.
+Students examine how humor functions across a variety of contexts, including interpersonal, organizational, public, and political.
+In the process, students apply theories and research about humor in communication.

 COMS 3370.
 Intercultural Communication.
 3 Hours.

-A study of the theory, research, and practice of communicating within and across cultures.
-Research in intercultural communication will be studied with an emphasis on application to the studentís own intercultural communication.
+Students analyze the theory, research, and practice of communicating within and across cultures with an emphasis on application to the student?s own intercultural communication.
 Topics may include a comparison of various cultures, culture shock, racism, and prejudice.

 COMS 3371.
 Conflict, Negotiatn & Resolutn.
 3 Hours.

-Explores the complexities of conflict in order to understand the forces that make conflict challenging and to develop a repertoire of skills for thinking about and managing conflict more effectively in a variety of close relationship contexts.
+Students investigate the complexities of conflict in order to understand forces that make conflict challenging and to develop skills for examining and managing conflict more effectively in a variety of close relationship contexts.

-A study of the principles of attitude change and theories of persuasion as they apply to the speaker, political campaigns, and social movements.
-Fall.
+Students assess the principles of attitude and behavior change as they apply to the speaker, political campaigns, and social movements.

 COMS 3383.
 Small Group Communication.
 3 Hours.

-An examination and application of the research, theories, and practices of interaction, leadership, and problem-solving in formal and informal small group settings.
-Spring.
+Students examine the theories and practices of interaction, leadership, and problem-solving in formal and informal small group settings.

-This course allows a student to pursue particular problems or issues beyond the limits of current course offerings.
-The problem or issue, however, will be within the studentís area of specialization.
-This course may be taken for Academic Distinction credit.
+Students pursue particular problems or issues beyond the limits of current course offerings.
+Students may receive Academic Distinction credit for this course.
 See Academic Distinction Program in this catalog.
 May be repeated for credit.
 Senior standing.
 Variable Credit (1 to 3).
 Senior standing.